Dynamic Transfer Learning for Named Entity Recognition: Models

 \section{Models}

-We first present a standard neural framework for NER.
+We first present a standard neural framework for named entity recognition.
 We expand on that architecture by building the Tunable Transfer Network (TTN), to incorporate transfer learning options to each layer.
 Finally, we introduce the Dynamic Transfer Network (DTN), as a trainable transfer learning framework extending the TTN.